junhee98/KB-Recyclable-coffeecup-classification/README.md

+# KB-Recyclable-coffeecup-classification
-# KB-Recyclable-coffeecup-classificationThis recyclable coffee cup classification code was used at the KB Kookmin Bank Software Competition.
+This recyclable coffee cup classification code was used at the KB Kookmin Bank Software Competition.
 ## Project Description
 We created an automated collecting system that can identify recyclable coffee cups in real-time.
 ### Product